orion-project/beam-inspector/bin/help/roi_live.md

 Reject changes by pressing the “Cross” button on the panel, or hitting the `[Esc]` on the keyboard.

+ROI bounds are stored in relative coordinates.
+This makes them resilient to changing camera [binning or decimation](./cam_settings_hard.md#resolution-reduction).
+But after activation the mode the next time, you can see difference ±1 pixel compared to previously entered values due to rounding errors after recalculation into relative values and back to pixels.

 ## Related commands

 - `Camera ► Settings ► ROI`